danigiri/morfeu/README.md

 # Morfeu

-Morfeu is an application to manage multiple APIs represented as [YAML](http://yaml.org), JSON, JSX or XML documents.
-It features a browser-based visual editor that can group heterogeneous APIs together.
-APIs are defined formally and enriched with metadata, which enables Morfeu to present a workable UI.
+Morfeu is an application to visually manage APIs represented as [YAML](http://yaml.org), [JSON](https://www.json.org/json-en.html), [JSX](https://facebook.github.io/jsx/) or [XML](https://www.w3.org/XML/) documents.
+APIs are defined formally and enriched with metadata, which enables Morfeu to present a practical generic UI.
+Morfeu treats the original document as source of truth, is fully compatible with manual editing, git workflows and requires no dependencies in the API implementation.

 YAML and JSON-based APIs are commonly used in many domains to represent complex API configurations, and Morfeu makes it easier